-In February 28th, 2012 PPC's Board of Directors has approved the spin off if the PPC's Distribution Division, as defined in article 123 of L. 4001/2011,as is in effect, and its contribution to its existing wholly owned subsidiary "PPC RHODOS S.A." (renamed by law to "Operator of the Greek Distribution Network or OGDN S.A.".
+In February 28th, 2012 PPC's Board of Directors has approved the spin off if the PPC's Distribution Division, as defined in article 123 of L. 4001/2011, as is in effect, and its contribution to its existing wholly owned subsidiary "PPC RHODOS S.A." (renamed by law to "Hellenic Electricity Distribution Network Operator or HEDNO S.A.".
 It also approved:

-- PPC's Distribution Division's financial position as at December 31ST, 2011 - PPC's Distribution Division's Audit Report and verification of the assets and liabilities as well as - The Spin-off contract draft of the above mentioned Distribution Division
+- PPC's Distribution Division's financial position as at December 31st, 2011 - · PPC's Distribution Division's Audit Report and verification of the assets and liabilities as well as - The Spin-off contract draft of the above mentioned Distribution Division